SineadCleary/web-api-ca/README.md

  + Simple sign up and login included in app.
 Buttons in site header.
  + Authentication required for protected routes.

+## Setup requirements.
+- in root - mongod
+- in movies-api - npm run dev
+- in react-movies - npm start

 ## API Configuration
 Create a .env in movies-api with the following:
 ______________________